Gnomebert/friendly-engine/README.md

-clear all then "commit changes" to ClearBranch
+clear all then "commit changes" to ClearBranch. more change